 Tips on Avoiding Scams

-Research: Research the company or person in question by doing online searches and social media inquiries to see what information you can find.
+Research: Research the agency or person in question by doing online and social media searches to see what information you can find.
 Don't hesitate to call the number you found on the agency or companies website to verify that the person that contacted you is in fact employed by the company and the information they sent to you via email or social media is legitimate.

-Avoid high-pressure sales tactics: Never sign a document without reading and understanding it first.
-In fact, ask for a blank copy of the contract to take home and review with someone you trust.
-If the company refuses, walk away.
+Avoid being pressured: Never sign a document without reading and understanding it first.
+Ask to take the contract home and review with someone you trust.
+If the agency refuses, walk away!

 Be wary of Big Money claims: While successful models in big modeling markets can make really big money, the majority of models aren't that lucky.
 Any agency or booker that guarantees that you will get rich by signing with them is making huge empty promises.